Morwenn/cpp-sort/README.md

 **cpp-sort** provides a full set of sorting-related features.
 Here are the main building blocks of the library:
-* Every sorting algorithm exists as a function object called a [sorter](https://github.com/Morwenn/cpp-sort/wiki/Sorters)
+* Every sorting algorithm exists as a function object called a [sorter][sorters]
-* Sorters can be wrapped in [sorter adapters](https://github.com/Morwenn/cpp-sort/wiki/Sorter-adapters) to augment their behaviour
+* Sorters can be wrapped in [sorter adapters][sorter-adapters] to augment their behaviour
-* The library provides a [sorter facade](https://github.com/Morwenn/cpp-sort/wiki/Sorter-facade) to easily build sorters
+* The library provides a [sorter facade][sorter-facade] to easily build sorters
-* [Fixed-size sorters](https://github.com/Morwenn/cpp-sort/wiki/Fixed-size-sorters) can be used to efficiently sort tiny fixed-size collections
+* [Fixed-size sorters][fixed-size-sorters] can be used to efficiently sort tiny fixed-size collections
-* [Measures of disorder](https://github.com/Morwenn/cpp-sort/wiki/Measures-of-disorder) can be used to evaluate the disorder in a collection
+* [Measures of disorder][measures-of-disorder] can be used to evaluate the disorder in a collection

 Here is a more complete example of what can be done with the library: